thisisdhaas/sampleclean/amt_server/README.md

 =============
 * Create a group of AMT HITs(**GET** method).
 There is only a single field, 'data', which maps to a json string:

-	- **type** : The type of this hit, e.g, 'sa' for sentiment analysis.
+	- **type** : The type of this hit, e.g, 'sa' for sentiment analysis, 'er' for entity resolution

 	- **content** :